 Students will take these five 3-credit courses:

 - PBHL-S220, Navigating the Maze to Healthy Living

 You must complete the required courses with a 2.5 GPA or above, as well as a grade of “C” or better in all courses credited to the minor.

 Ready to Get Started?

 Students must declare their intention to receive a minor by completing the application for minor form.
 This application should be completed at the same time you complete the application for graduation for your baccalaureate degree.
-Apply for a minor by emailing Karen Looper at email@example.com.
+Apply for a minor from the Richard M. Fairbanks School of Public Health by completing the application for a minor form and emailing it to Karen Looper at email@example.com.

 Alternative accessible formats of the application can be obtained upon request by contacting firstname.lastname@example.org.